geoffmcl/dt5/README.md

 This little project is to create something similar to the unix date command, for windows, allowing the current date to be output in various formats supported by the `strftime` system function.

-It is not exactly equivalent to the unix `date` command, but suit my purpose, which was mainly to output the date in the simple number form YYYYMMDD for say dating archives.
+It is not exactly equivalent to the unix `date` command, but suits my purpose, which was mainly to output the date in the simple number form YYYYMMDD for say dating archives.
 This can be done by `dt5 "+%Y%m%d"`.

 #### Building: